 I don’t seem to be receiving emails from UNISON – how can I check you have the right contact details?

 It’s so important that we have an up to date email address, phone number and home address for all our members.
-That means we can get in touch with you about issues that affect your job, like this pay consultation.
+That means we can get in touch with you about issues that affect your job, like this pay ballot.

 I’m not a member of UNISON – if I join will I get a vote?

-Why are you running a consultation?
+Why are you running a pay ballot?

 Resources for branches

-- Branch guide to the consultation
+- Branch guide to getting out the vote

-- Order posters from the UNISON Shop
+- Order leaflets, posters and stickers on the UNISON Shop

-- PowerPoint presentation
+- PowerPoint presentation for member meetings

 You can also join the HE pay webinar for branches which will be held on Tuesday 22 June at 12.30pm.
 Please register by emailing email@example.com with your name, email address, branch and officer/activist position.